-Restore the state information from the file used to initialize the simulations hpmc.compute.free_volume
+Restore the state information from the file used to initialize the simulations hpmc.compute.free_volume Compute the free volume available to a test particle by stochastic integration.

 While the simulation is running (hoomd.run(), the action of each analyzer is executed every period time steps.
 Changing the period does not change the phase set when the analyzer was first created.